 Do you need Acrobat Reader?
 Get it here.

 PLEASE NOTE | The application and final report must be downloaded to your computer, and edited in Adobe Reader.
 Editing the documents in a web browser will yield errors in the document.
 Changes to the documents cannot be saved to your computer.
 Please print the completed forms and sign before submitting.

 Recent Small Grant Recipients

-The Arts Council of York County is pleased to announce the allocation of Small Grant awards for the second quarter of the 2019-2020 fiscal year.
+The Arts Council of York County is pleased to announce the allocation of Small Grant awards for the fourth quarter of the 2019-2020 fiscal year.
 Small Grants are available to individual artists, non-profit organizations, teachers and schools throughout York County.
 These grants are designed to support specific arts activities that promote the individual artist’s professional development or career advancement and/or to support a wide variety of quality arts projects and programs that promote excellence in arts disciplines and make such disciplines accessible for general community-wide audiences.